Adult ADHD is serious

 But modern life makes increasing demands, and it can seem difficult to fit in.
 From school onwards we are told to ‘sit down, shut up and pay attention’, when this is just not us.

+I have ADHD, and I understand that options for treatment are limited.
 Most psychotherapy for ADHD focuses on reinforcing life skills such as time management.
 This may, or may not, be what you need.

 Person-centred therapy can also be very helpful because those with ADHD are much more likely to suffer from stress, anxiety disorders, clinical depression, and other conditions.
 Worse, people with ADHD are generally less able to cope with these additional challenges.